 Applicants may be from any of the fields of the visual arts including performance, video and multi media art and at any level of his/her profession.
 The Cité is not designed primarily for students but rather for the artist who wishes to spend time in Paris and whose career will be strongly influenced by a stay in Paris.
-The committee is looking for a professional practising artist.
-Such an artist may be a beginner of unusual talent or someone who is already recognised and well advanced in his/her profession with a substantial record of achievement in the arts.
-The award is either a six or three month residency.
+The committee is looking for professional practising artists.
+Such an artist may be an emerging artist of unusual talent or someone who is already recognised and well advanced in their profession with a substantial record of achievement in the arts.
+The award is a three month residency.

 Category B: Power Institute Award for Art Critics, Art Writers, Art Curators, Art Historians or Art Administrators

 Applicants must have a substantial record of achievement in the visual arts and be able to describe the expected benefits from the award.
 The Power Institute has a focus on modern and contemporary art and visual culture, including cinema, photography and new media, but welcomes projects dealing with other periods and cultures.
 Applicants in Category B should address this in the objectives of the project.
 The award is a three month residency.

 Category C: Power Institute Award for Staff of the University of Sydney, PhD research students of the University of Sydney